DDoykov/ESP8266-Websockets-LED-Citroen-C5/README.md

 # ESP8266 - Websockets - LED strip

-Control an addressable LED strip with an ESP8266 via a Web browser.
+Control an addressable LED strip (ws2811/ws2812/ws2812b) with an ESP8266 via a Web browser.
+Ambient lighting for Citroen C5 X7.
+Installing LED strip in existing slots inside the dashboard, where the original lights should be.

 <img src="images/mobile-app.jpg" width="250">